 - announcements and email reminders;

-- follow through, and let class know it has occurred.
+- follow through, and let the class know it has occurred.

 Here are a few ways approach the topic of academic integrity and misconduct with your students.

 - Take time to speak to your students about academic integrity, what it means for them as a student, as a person.
 Explain what academic misconduct could look like in your course.
 Talk about why it is important and what will be done when misconduct is identified.
 Be open and compassionate about your interest in seeing them succeed.
 You can remind them of your early semester conversation when assessment due dates are on the horizon.
 Encourage them to and answer their questions, show them some of the resources available to them at the university.
 Let them know that you have numerous ways to detect misconduct, which you will not share with them for obvious reasons, and that you will be using them if you suspect something is off in the work they turn in.

 - Provide your statement relating to expectations of academic integrity and consequences of suspected misconduct.
 Point students to campus supports in a list in syllabus or in the getting started module of Brightspace (as found in every course by default).
 Refer to CITL’s instructional resources relating to syllabi.

 - Include messages to students to review academic integrity requirements and expected behaviours.
 If using a test or exam, make the first question one about Academic Integrity, asking students to agree to abide by and oath of honesty, etc..

 - Choose the option that best meets the situation.
 Once you are certain misconduct has occurred, consider letting the class know it happened very generally… no need to single out or embarrass anyone; privacy and dignity are utmost considerations.
 Tell them it has been dealt with appropriately and that you hope none of you (you + students) will hear or see no more of it in this course.